Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Degenerate steady states and injectivity

-Note that being injective is equivalent to requiring that the function $\widetilde{f}_K$ is injective over $\R^n_+$ for all kinetics in the appropriate set.
-A network is said to have the \emph{capacity for multiple positive steady states} over $\mmK_0$ if there exists a kinetics $K\in\mmK_0$ and distinct stoichiometrically compatible vectors $a,b\in \R^n_+$ such that $f_{K}(a)=f_{K}(b)=0$.
-Clearly, if $\mmN$ is injective over some appropriate set of kinetics $\mmK_0$, then $\mmN$ does not have the capacity for multiple steady states over $\mmK_0$.
-If an influence $\mmI$ for $\mmN$ is specified and $\mmN$ is $\mmI$-injective, then the existence of pairs of distinct non-overlapping stoichiometrically compatible steady states $a,b\in\Omega_K$ is also precluded.
-Therefore, the concept of non-overlapping vectors accounts for the occurrence of some types of multiple steady states on the boundary of $\Omega_K$ and not only multiple steady states in the interior of $\Omega_K$.
+Note that being injective is equivalent to requiring that the function $\widetilde{f}_K$ is injective over $\R^n_+$ for all $K\in\mmK_0$.
+Clearly, if $A$ is injective over $\mmK_0$, then $A$ does not have the capacity for multiple steady states over $\mmK_0$ and, thus, (i) implies (ii) in Definition \ref{def-standard}.

-Note that in Definition~\ref{inject-nonover}(ii) above, the concentration vectors $a,b$ are required to be non-overlapping with respect to $\mmI$.
-This set of non-overlapping pairs might vary with $K$ since $\Omega_K$ depends on $K\in\mmK_0$.
-Since pairs of positive concentration vectors are non-overlapping for any influence specification $\mmI$, $\mmI$-injectivity implies injectivity.
-Shinar and Feinberg \cite{shinar-conc} preclude, in their setting, the occurrence of pairs of distinct stoichiometrically compatible steady states $a,b$ such that at least one of them is in the interior of $\Omega_K$ ($\Omega_K$ was taken to be $\omR^n_+$).
-As noticed above, such pairs are non-overlapping and hence covered by our approach.
-In \cite{Feliu-inj}, the condition of non-overlapping is applied to networks with mass-action kinetics and influence specification $\mmI_{\mmC}$.
-It is possible to have $f_K(\ta)=f_K(\tb)$ for a pair of \emph{not} non-overlapping vectors and at the same time $f_K(a)\not=f_K(b)$ for all non-overlapping pairs \cite{Feliu-inj}.
+\begin{remark} If $A$ is the stoichiometric matrix of a network $\mmN$, we say that the network $\mmN$ is injective and that the network $\mmN$ has the capacity for multiple steady states, if it is the case for $A$. \end{remark}

-The rest of the paper is devoted to characterize the networks that are $\mmI$-injective for different families of kinetics and that consequently cannot have the capacity for multiple positive steady states.
-The aim is to provide a criterion for a network $\mmN$ to be $\mmI$-injective over a set of kinetics $\mmK_0\subseteq \mmK(\mmN,\mmI)$ in terms of computational tractable quantities that rely exclusively on the network structure and the influence specification.
+The aim is to provide a criterion for a matrix $A$ to be injective over a set of kinetics $\mmK_0$ in terms of computational tractable quantities.
 To this end we introduce the class of power-law kinetics (defined in Section~\ref{gen-mass}) and derive some injectivity results for classes of power-law kinetics using techniques introduced in \cite{Feliu-inj}.
-Furthermore, in Section~\ref{general-kinetics}, we relate injectivity of a network with power-law kinetics to $\mmI$-injectivity for the same network with kinetics that are strictly monotonic with respect to $\mmI$.